tajo/ladle/packages/website/blog/2022-03-15-introducing-ladle.md

 - Ladle build folder is **4.6 MB vs Storybook's 16.1 MB**
 - Ladle downloads **388 kB** of resources to open the default story, Storybook **14.3 MB**

 How is this even possible?
-Ladle code-splits each story by default so it doesn't matter how many stories you have.
+Ladle code-splits each story by default, so it doesn't matter how many stories you have.
 It always keeps the initial bundle reasonable.

 ## Not Just Fast 📝

 Ladle is a single package and command.
-It's easy to install and setup - there is no configuration required.
+It's easy to install and setup - no configuration required.
 Some other features:

 - Supports controls, links, dark theme, RTL and preview mode
 - Built-in addons always preserve the state through the URL - useful for testing